CellProfiler/tutorials/internal_use/docs/PixelClassification/PixelClassification.rst

 1. Open CellProfiler.
 2. Load the *pixel_based_classification.cpppipe* pipeline file.
-3. Add the exported probability maps AND their matching original imags to the **Images** module.
+3. Add the exported probability images AND their matching original images to the **Images** module.
-4. In the **NamesAndTypes** module, if your first ilastik class was for CHO cells, set the rule criteria for the 'cho' image to ``Metadata->Does->Have probnum matching->0``; if you created your background class first and the cell class second, change the final digit to 1.
+4. In the **NamesAndTypes** module, setup the *.png files as phase and the *.tiff files was cho.
 5. Run the pipeline and review the segmentation.
 How robustly did it perform on different images?

 We have now transformed the patterns and texture of intensity in the